pt9999/fixlang_minilib/doc/lib/simple_parser.md

 #### match_end_of_stream: Parser ();

-Match zero-length string at the end of stream.
+Matches zero-length string at the end of stream.

 #### match_any_char: Parser Char;